Teknic-ClearPath/TekTips-BeagleBone-Examples/README.md

 # TekTips-BeagleBone-Examples

-For the most recent example code and projects, please visit Teknic's downloads page (under "ClearPath" - "Software" - "ClearPath-SC Series Motor Setup (ClearView) and Class Libraries (C++ and .NET compatibility)" - "Linux_Software.tar.gz"): https://www.teknic.com/downloads/​
+This repository is based on an out of date version of the ClearPath-SC sFoundation Library.
+For the most up to date example code and projects, please visit Teknic's downloads page (under"ClearPath" - "Software" - "ClearPath-SC Series Motor Setup (ClearView) and Class Libraries (C++ and .NET compatibility)" - "Linux_Software.tar.gz"): https://www.teknic.com/downloads/​